imagekit-developer/imagekit-react/README.md

 ```

 ## Demo application
-* The offical step by step quickstart guide - https://github.com/imagekit-samples/quickstart/tree/master/react
+* The official step by step quick start guide - https://github.com/imagekit-samples/quickstart/tree/master/react
 * You can also run the demo application in [samples/sample-app](/samples/sample-app) folder as per the [README.md](/samples/sample-app/README.md).

 ## Components

 The library includes 3 Components:

 * [`IKContext`](#IKContext) for defining options like `urlEndpoint`, `publicKey` or `authenticationEndpoint` to all children elements.
-This does not render anything.
+This component does not render anything.
 * `IKImage` for [image resizing](#image-resizing).
 This renders a `<img>` tag.
 * `IKUpload`for client-side [file uploading](#file-upload).
 This renders a `<input type="file">` tag.